 Bobby Jones Sr.

 Born and raised on the South Side of Chicago, Illinois, Bobby is the youngest of 11.
-He moved to the Bay Area here in California when he was a teenager with an older sibling and his family so he could have better opportunities and to finish high school.
+He moved to the Bay Area in California when he was a teenager with an older sibling and his family so he could have better opportunities and to finish high school.
 While in high school he played football for 2 years and was then recruited to play football for Chico State.
 While at Chico State, Bobby obtained his Bachelor of Arts degree in Sociology.
 It seems that he has always worked in fields where he has been able to help people and he states that he really enjoys what he does.
 He has instilled in his three adult children that it is all about helping one another and being the best, most honest person you can be.
 Bobby and his wife reside in Oroville, and he gets to see a lot of the people whose lives he has come into contact with and it is very rewarding when he gets to see how far some of them have come.
 In his spare time he coaches football and basketball, and enjoys anything related to music.
 He enjoys flying his drone and helping children/young adults in any way possible.
 He is committed to working at the AAFCC because of its mission statement and what the company stands for as a whole.
 It is something that he very much believes in.
-He states that “We have to uplift and help our community restore the values of teaching how to love yourself first, so you then will be able to love others.
+He states that “We have to uplift and help our community restore the values of teaching how to love yourself first, so you will then be able to love others.
 The programs that the AAFCC offer can help the community do those things, and being that they are all free just shows how much we here at the AAFCC are helping the community.
 We have seen it happen with the youth, from getting better grades and attitudes changing to the adults that have come out of jail, getting jobs, having a family and becoming productive citizens in the community.
 I believe that giving back to not only your community but anyone you come into contact with is something that one should do as an individual, but it is also something that the AAFCC does on a daily basis.”

 Born in Chico, California, Troy spent the majority of his life living in the North State.
 He graduated Chico State with a Bachelors in Business Administration.
 He enjoys traveling and spending time with his family.
 Troy is committed to working at the AAFCC because he wants to help people become the best possible versions of themselves.